Shoalhaven High School, NSW

 This project is the educational branch of New Shoots - Poetry inspired by plants.

-Kirli Saunders is a proud Yuin woman with ties to the Gundungurra, Gadigal, Dunghutti and Biripi people.
-She is an emerging children’s author and poet.
-Kirli is a motorcycle enthusiast and adventurer who has a deep connection to the land and sea.
+Kirli Saunders is a proud Yuin woman with ties to the Gundungurra, Gadigal and Biripi people.
 Kirli is the Manager of Poetic Learning at Red Room Poetry.
+She was awarded 'Worker of the Year 2017' at the NAIDOC awards in the Illawarra/ Shoalhaven region.
 Her first children’s picture book ‘The Incredible Freedom Machines’, illustrated by Matt Ottley is to be released in early 2018.
+Her second picture book 'Our Dreaming' will be released shortly after.
 Kirli’s work has been published in the Huffington Post Australia.
-She was poet in residence at Bundanon Trust for the New Shoots project in 2017 and ran a number of workshops for local schools.
-Kirli’s work has also been commissioned for Reconciliation Week through the Red Room’s Poetic Moments program.
+She was poet in residence at Bundanon Trust for the New Shoots project in 2017.
+Kirli’s work has also been comissioned for Reconciliation Week Keep Cups and a range of Poetic Learning workshops at Red Room Poetry.